aws-samples/aws-lambda-duplex-stream-to-s3/README.md

 a constraint, allowing us to process files of any size as long as the transfer can occur within the maximum execution time (15 minutes).

+## Prerequisites

+To deploy this CDK application, you will need the following:

+- [Node.js](https://nodejs.org/en/download/) v10 or later (LTS only)
+- Docker (for building the lambda function)
+- An AWS profile configured with valid IAM credentials

 ## Usage

 Deploy the CDK stack by cloning this repository then running: